Hilbert subspace ergodicity: Background

-This quantity contains information about the Hilbert-Schmidt distances for different moments $k$: if we confirm that the ensemble entropy is close to $0$, that immediately implies that the moments will also be close to zero for any $k$.
-In practice, when numerically evaluating this measure we are using a finite set of states generated by the time evolution, $\{ \ket{\psi (t)}\}_{t = 0}^{T-1}$, which demands a discretisation of Eq.~\eqref{eq: ens_ent}, replacing the integral with a discrete summation over a finite set of states and associated probabilities, which we term as discretised ensemble entropy (DEE):
+This quantity directly compares the two ensembles, and is exactly $0$ if and only if they are identical.
+If that holds, it also immediately follows that the Hilbert-Schmidt distance between the moments constructed from these two ensembles, $\hat{\rho}_{\text{Haar}}^{(k)}$ and $\hat{\rho}_T^{(k)}$, will also vanish for any $k$.

+In practice, when numerically evaluating this measure we are using a finite set of states generated by the time evolution, $\{ \ket{\psi (t)}\}_{t = 0}^{T-1}$, which demands a discretisation of Eq.~\eqref{eq: ens_ent}, replacing the integral with a discrete summation over a finite set of states and associated probabilities, which we term as discretized ensemble entropy (DEE):

-Further details about how we obtained the discretisation of the Haar ensemble and the numerical calculation can be found in the Appendix, Sec. \ref{app: ensemble entropy}.
+Further details about how we obtained the discretization of the Haar ensemble and the numerical calculation can be found in Appendix \ref{app: ensemble entropy}.

-\subsection{Quantum Many-Body Scars and Hilbert Space Fragmentation}
+\subsection{Quantum many-body Scars and Hilbert space fragmentation}

-One of the most important concepts to understand thermalisation of closed quantum systems is the eigenstate thermalisation hypothesis (ETH) \cite{Deu-91a, Sre-94a, Rig-08a, Deu-18a}.
+One of the most important concepts to understand thermalization of closed quantum systems is the ETH \cite{Deu-91a, Sre-94a, Rig-08a, Deu-18a}.
 This phenomenon has been extensively studied and verified both numerically \cite{Bre-20a, Ste-13} and experimentally \cite{Tro-12, Clo-16, Kau-16, Tan-18}.

-However, in a seminal experiment performed on a 51-qubit array of Rydberg atoms, it was found that thermalisation fails when the system is initialised in specific initial states \cite{Ber-17}.
+However, in a seminal experiment performed on a 51-qubit array of Rydberg atoms, it was found that thermalization fails when the system is initialised in specific initial states \cite{Ber-17}.
 The reason for the failure to thermalise is that the special initial states have a significant overlap with a small subset of ETH-violating eigenstates called quantum many body scars (QMBS) \cite{Tur-18a}.
 Since the first experiment, several more experiments have found evidence of QMBS in different systems \cite{Zha-22, Su-23}.
-Also, a large amount of theoretical work has uncovered QMBS in various models, and layed the foundations for several scarring mechanisms \cite{Mou-22c}.
-Two of the most prominent approaches to encapsulate a wide range of scarred models are the projector-embedding \cite{Shi-17} and the Spectrum Generating Algebra (SGA) formalisms \cite{Mou-20a}.
+Also, a large amount of theoretical work has uncovered QMBS in various models, and laid the foundations for several scarring mechanisms \cite{Mou-22c}.
+Two of the most prominent approaches to encapsulate a wide range of scarred models are the projector-embedding \cite{Shi-17} and the spectrum generating algebra (SGA) formalisms \cite{Mou-20a}.

 Another mechanism of ETH-violation is the so-called Hilbert space fragmentation (HSF), first explicitly identified in fracton models \cite{Pai-19, Sal-20, Khe-20}.
 In models with HSF, the Hilbert space ``shatters'' into exponentially many fragments, with respect to system size.
 Based on the scaling of the dimensions of these fragments, one can further distinguish between \emph{strong} and \emph{weak} fragmentation, which lead to \emph{strong} and \emph{weak} ETH-violation, respectively.
 Since weak HSF is very similar to QMBS in many aspects, it raised questions about the fundamental differences between these two phenomena.
 Ultimately, both of these mechanisms came to be understood within the framework of commutant algebras \cite{Mou-22a, Mou-22b}.